Skip to main content

 During dry weather, Westport's wastewater network and treatment plant operate efficiently and can cope with the volume of wastewater.

-However, during medium and heavy rainfall events, the wastewater system is overwhelmed by stormwater through these cross connections.
-The treatment plant can not cope with this large volume of mixed stormwater and wastewater and it overflows into the Buller and Orowaiti Rivers.
+However, during medium and heavy rainfall events, the wastewater system is overwhelmed by stormwater through these private cross connections.
+The treatment plant can not cope with the large volume of stormwater and wastewater, causing it to overflow into the Buller and Orowaiti Rivers.
 These overflows are displayed on this page.

 Currently, Council is renewing its resource consent with the West Coast Regional Council (WCRC) for Westport’s combined wastewater and stormwater overflows into the Buller River.
 Under the Resource Management Act, Council must have a resource consent to discharge treated wastewater into any river or other water body.